 You have constitutional rights.
 Let a skilled criminal lawyer with over 25 years of experience like attorney Pflaum fight for your rights and make a difference in the outcome of your case.

-HOW THE CRIMINAL DEFENSE LAWYER HELPS BEFORE COURT
+HOW THE DEFENSE LAWYER FOR VEHICLE CODE 23153 HELPS BEFORE COURT

 Get Released.
 If you or someone you know has been arrested and put in jail for an accusation of DUI causing injury, the defense lawyer helps get the person released from jail immediately or during the first court date.